 - A doctor needs to measure all the necessary parameters of the breasts; for this reason photographs will also be taken.

 - A blood test will be run soon before the surgery to ensure one’s good health and sufficient amount of clotting factors.

 - For at least 2 weeks before the procedure no blood – thinning medicine like aspirin or ibuprofen cannot be taken – it increases the risk of a dangerous bleeding.

 - One cannot be pregnant or breastfeeding for breast augmentation.

 How to care for the breast implants after the surgery?

-Right after getting the breast implants, the breasts will be wrapped in gauze dressings and a bandage/support bra to minimize swelling as well as support the healing of the tissue.
+After the procedure, the breasts will be wrapped in gauze dressings and a bandage/support bra to minimize swelling as well as support the healing of the tissue.
 Every recovery plan and specific care is discussed with a professional.

 If your breast implants need to be replaced, your surgeon may recommend breast implant replacement surgery.
 This procedure involves removing the breast implant and replacing it with a new one.